vlepeule/bmw-cardata-ha/README.md

 4.1.
 Note, BMW portal seems to have some problems with scope selection.
 If you see an error on the top of the page, reload it, select one scope and wait for +30 seconds, then select the another one and wait agin.
 5. Scroll to the **Data Selection** section (`Datenauswahl ändern`) and load all descriptors (keep clicking “Load more”).
 6. Check every descriptor you want to stream.
 To automate this, open the browser console and run:
-   - If you want the "Extrapolated SOC" helper sensor to work, make sure your telematics container includes the descriptors `vehicle.drivetrain.batteryManagement.header`, `vehicle.drivetrain.batteryManagement.maxEnergy`, `vehicle.powertrain.electric.battery.charging.power`, and `vehicle.drivetrain.electricEngine.charging.status`.
-Those fields let the integration reset the extrapolated state of charge and calculate the charging slope between stream updates.

 ```js
 (() => {
   const labels = document.querySelectorAll('.css-k008qs label.chakra-checkbox');